makersacademy/takeaway-challenge/README.md

 ```
 As a customer
 So that I can check if I want to order something
-I would like to see a list of dishes with prices
+I would like to see a list of dishes with prices _DONE_

 As a customer
 So that I can order the meal I want
-I would like to be able to select some number of several available dishes
+I would like to be able to select some number of several available dishes _DONE_

 As a customer
 So that I can verify that my order is correct